2019 Comprehensive Solid Waste Management Plan

-The King County Council approved the 2019 Comprehensive Solid Waste Management Plan Download PDF 12 MB (Plan) on April 24, 2019.
-The next step in the adoption process is for King County's 37 partnering cities to approve it.
-The cities will have 120 days (from 5/20/2019 to 9/16/2019) to act on the Plan.
-City approval of the 2019 Plan requires approval by cities representing three-quarters of the total population of the cities that act on the Plan during the 120-day period.
-An approved City/County Plan will then be sent to the Washington State Department of Ecology for a final 45-day review and approval period.
-Final approval is expected by November 2019
+The Washington State Department of Ecology approved King County's 2019 Comprehensive Solid Waste Management Plan Download PDF 16 MB (Plan) on Nov.
+14, 2019.
+The Plan had already been approved by the King County Council and 24 of King County's 37 partnering cities.
+City approval of the 2019 Plan required approval by cities representing three-quarters of the total population of the cities that acted on the Plan during the 120-day period.
+The 24 cities that approved the Plan represent 92 percent of the population of the cities that took action during the city approval period.

 Please see the Notice of Issuance and Availability of the Final EIS Download PDF 170 K and the Final Environmental Impact Statement Download PDF 2 MB (Final EIS) for more information on the environmental review process.